+Emotional

-Emotional: Persistent lack of love and affection, where a child or adult at risk may be constantly shouted at, threatened or taunted and become very nervous and withdrawn, would constitute emotional abuse.
-Emotional abuse could also occur when there is constant overprotection (which prevents a child or adult at risk from socialising), or there is neglect, physical or sexual abuse.
-Emotional abuse might occur in sport sessions if young people are subjected to constant criticism, bullying or unrealistic pressure to perform to high expectations.
+Persistent lack of love and affection, where a child or young person may be constantly shouted at, threatened or taunted and become very nervous and withdrawn, would constitute emotional abuse.
+Emotional abuse could also occur when there is constant overprotection (which prevents a child or young person from socialising), or there is neglect, physical or sexual abuse.
+Emotional abuse might occur in sport sessions if children or young people are subjected to constant criticism, bullying or unrealistic pressure to perform to high expectations.